bueltge/addquicktag/readme.txt

 * Fix JavaScript error on code_buttons

 = 2.3.0 (06/19/2014) =
-* Allow Quicktags on edit-comment and quick-edit screen on default
+* Allow quicktags on edit-comment and quick-edit screen on default
-* Add possibilty to remove core quicktags from each post type
+* Add possibility to remove core quicktags from each post type
 * Add possibility to add enhanced code buttons to mask code and format
 * Rewrite the Im-Export function (now works simple with json)
 * Rewrite the german language file

 = 2.3.0-RC1 (05/22/2014) =
 * Use on default all post types with active UI, incl.
-Custom and Defaul Post types
+Custom and Default Post types
 * New settings UI to easier add quicktags to each post type
-* Add Widget area, now it is possible to use Quicktags on widgets with WP editor
+* Add Widget area, now it is possible to use quicktags on widgets with WP editor
 * Add brazilian translation
 * Add turkish translation
 * Add possibility to remove default quicktags
 * Changes on settings style, check in MP6 design, WP 3.8
-* Add ukranian translation
+* Add ukrainian translation
 * Add solution to remove core quicktag, Beta Status
 * Fix TinyMCE Select Box in WordPress 3.9*